polaris-slo-cloud/stardust-go/README.md

 # StardustGo
 *A scalable and extensible simulator for the 3D Continuum*

 ## Overview
 StardustGo is a modular, extensible simulation framework for modeling and analyzing space-ground computing constellations.
 It includes abstractions for routing, inter-satellite link (ISL) protocols, satellite dynamics, and orchestrated deployments.

 Stardust is an open-source, scalable simulator designed to:

+- Run resouce efficient on a single machine
 - Simulate mega-constellations of up to 20.6k satellites on a single machine
 - Support dynamic routing protocols for experimentation
 - Provide SimPlugin and StatePlugin extensibility to integrate and test your code directly